strangeloopcanon/Janus/results/reports/cc_news_4b_full_transfer_report.md

 ## Related Work

 Activation‑based steering.
-Activation engineering and addition [1] and its contrastive variant (CAA) [2] show that adding learned or curated activation directions at inference time steers model behavior without weight updates.
-Subsequent work refines the construction and control of such directions [3].
-Our “persona vector” and dataset‑derived readouts are aligned with this line, but we emphasize measurement on a concrete downstream domain (news rewrites) and transfer to students.
+Contrastive activation addition (CAA) [1] and mean‑centred/addition‑based methods [2,3] show that adding learned or curated activation directions at inference time steers model behavior without weight updates.
+Persona‑oriented activation engineering [4] applies these ideas to personality traits.
+Our “persona vector” and dataset‑derived readouts align with this line, but we emphasize measurement on a concrete downstream domain (news rewrites) and transfer to students.

-Representation engineering.
-Recent work frames steering as identifying and manipulating features in hidden space [4], providing a top‑down language and methodology to surface directions that correspond to behaviors (e.g., helpfulness, deception).
-Our approach instantiates a minimal, domain‑specific readout (μ_variant − μ_base) that proves more sensitive than generic vectors on this corpus.

 Linear probes and hidden‑state analysis.
 Using simple linear readouts on hidden states to test for separability has a long history in NLP probing; our pooling over the output span and paired (B−A) deltas follows this tradition and avoids confounds from generation differences.